aliciademorauk/BlogPost-WebApp/README.md

 ### Installation

-  * Clone this repository: `git clone https://github.com/aliciademorauk/BlogPost-WebApp`.
+  * Clone this repository: `git clone https://github.com/aliciademorauk/intelligent_blog`.

-  * Navigate to the repository: `cd BlogPost-WebApp`.
+  * Navigate to the repository: `cd intelligent_blog`.

   * Run `bundle install` to install all the Ruby gems.